mpflynnx/c-programming/docs/input-processing-output-ipo-model-example.md

 $
 ```

-Program can be run multiple times with user entering different values without need for recompilation.
+The program can be run multiple times with user entering different values without need for recompilation.